alexanderbelous/cumulative_histogram/README.md

 # cumulative_histogram
 Fast cumulative histogram (C++)

-This library provides a container `CumulativeHistogram` that allows to efficiently compute prefix sums for a dynamic array of elements.
+This header-only library provides a container `CumulativeHistogram` that allows to efficiently compute prefix sums for a dynamic array of elements.
 The 2 naive solutions (storing the elements as a plain array or storing an array of partial sums) have very good time complexity for some operations, but perform poorly for the others.
 This class offers a compromise between them.

 Another data structure for this problem, called Fenwick tree, also offers good time complexity for both updating individual elements and computing prefix sums, but not for adding/removing elements.